KickStart After-School Program

-This after-school and summer program for youth offers homework assistance, games, sports, arts and crafts, comedy, theatre, cooking and kick-boxing sessions, as well as mentoring and leadership development for older youth.
+This after-school and summer program for children and youth ages 7 to 18, offers homework assistance, games, sports, arts and crafts, comedy, theatre, cooking and kick-boxing sessions, as well as mentoring and leadership development for older youth.

 Celebrating Canadian diversity, each week the Kick Start participants examine a different culture through food, language, art and traditional dress.